sapnasunny1990/120-Years-of-Olympic-History-Analysis-/README.md

 🌟 Overview
 ---

-This project presents an interactive Power BI dashboard built using 120 Years of Olympic History (Athletes & Results) data.
-The goal of this project is to transform raw historical sports data into meaningful insights that support data-driven storytelling and decision-making.The analysis focuses on  historical trends, athlete performance, medal distribution,country-wise participation, age-based trends, and gender analysis across multiple Olympic editions.
-Advanced DAX measures,calculated column, Power Query transformations, and data modeling techniques were used to ensure accurate calculations and smooth drill-through navigation between report pages.
+This project focuses on analyzing 120 years of Olympic Games data using Power BI and Excel to uncover meaningful insights related to athlete participation & performance, medal performance, and country-wise participation and performance.
+The objective is to demonstrate data analysis, data modeling, DAX calculations, and data visualization skills through an end-to-end analytics project.
+This project is designed to showcase real-world data analytics skills suitable for entry-level Data Analyst / Business Intelligence roles.

+  ---
+🎯 Objectives
+---
+- Analyze historical Olympic data across multiple editions
+- Understand athlete participation trends by gender, age, and country
+- Evaluate medal distribution and country performance
+- Build interactive dashboards for data-driven decision-making
+- Apply best practices in data modeling and visualization

   ---
 ⚡Key Highlights